folinimarc/os_gis_sandbox/README.md

 docker --version
 ```

+> _Good to know:_ When you restart the computer, docker desktop might not be started automatically.
+If you try to run a docker command and get an error message mentioning a daemon there is a good chance you first might need to start the docker desktop application (e.g. via search menu).

 ## 2) Start the OS geostack sandbox
 Download this repository, navigate into the main folder where docker-compose.yml resides in.
 Open a terminal in that folder and run:
 ```console